This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Mix together the cumin, coriander, cayenne, and salt, and sprinkle over the squash.
 Stir again until the pieces are evenly coated with spices.

 Spread onto a rimmed baking sheet in a single layer and roast for 15 minutes.
+(You can line the baking sheet with parchment paper first for easy cleanup, if you like.)
 Remove from oven, stir, and return to the oven for 10-15 minutes, until the squash is soft and slightly caramelized.

 While the squash is cooking, heat 1 tablespoon of olive oil in a saucepan set over medium.